Enclosures v2 — Manual

 Concept: One gesture breaks apart into shards while still preserving an overall direction.

-high = stronger fragmentation, harder jumps, and a more broken contour.
+Character: low = mild internal breaks and short discontinuities; high = stronger fragmentation, harder jumps, and a more broken contour.

 Drift: low = symmetric fracturing; high = amplified asymmetric erosion — one slope direction is smoothed while the other stays sharp, like wind-carved terrain.